-19-256 - AALL1731 - A Study to Determine the Outcomes of Patients With Localized B Cell Lymphoblastic Lymphoma (B-LLy) When Treated With Standard Risk B-ALL TherapyStatus: open
+19-256 - AALL1731 -Determining the Outcomes of Patients With Localized B Cell Lymphoblastic Lymphoma (B-LLy) when Treated With Standard Risk B-ALL TherapyStatus: open

 AALL1731 A Phase 3 Trial Investigating Blinatumomab (IND# 117467, NSC# 765986) in Combination with Chemotherapy in Patients with Newly Diagnosed Standard Risk or Down Syndrome B-Lymphoblastic Leukemia (B-ALL) and the Treatment of Patients with Localized B-Lymphoblastic Lymphoma (B-LLy)

 Treatment for Pediatric Oncology- Localized B-Lymphoblastic Lymphoma (B-LLy)

 If you have questions about this trial or are interested in participating, please contact this Clinical Trial’s Coordinator by email at firstname.lastname@example.org.